charliegerard/dev-notes/dataStructuresAlgorithms/hashTables.md

 **26 hash buckets.**

 If we wanted to find the name of a person starting with "Z", we could take that as input, pass it into a hash function and get the index in the array.
-It is easier to find a single element in a huge data set once we know the key to know where it lives.
+It is easier to find a single element in a huge data set once we know the key where it lives.

 All words starting with the letter A will live at the same hash bucket.